sk-zk/streetlevel/README.md

 Documentation is available at [streetlevel.readthedocs.io](https://streetlevel.readthedocs.io/).

 ## Functionality overview
-✔ implemented / available; 🟡 partially implemented / available; ❌ not implemented; ⚫ not available / not applicable
+✔ implemented / available; 🟡 partially implemented; ❌ not implemented; ⚫ not available / not applicable

 <table>
   <thead>